DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 But, you know my name, I'm sorry, but could it be we met somewhere before?"

 At training place in MDA.

-_When I entered squad, I've been training under you, haven't I_ - Is what he wanted to say, but gripped his fists as he forced himself put these words away.
+_When I entered squad, I've been training under you, haven't I_ - is what he wanted to say, but gripped his fists as he forced himself put these words away.

 "...No, I only heard your name."